-Applications for 2019 entry are now open.
-Find out how to apply.
+Applications for 2019 entry are closed.

 It has long been recognised that mathematics is the language of science.
 Applications of mathematics to traditional areas such as physics, chemistry and engineering have been augmented with applications to biology and even the social sciences.
 Indeed, the aims and scope of applied mathematics has expanded considerably in recent years.
 Techniques from Applied Mathematics are currently being used to study problems ranging from climate modelling to the study of the dynamics of opinion formation in societies.

 The goal of the MSc in Applied Mathematics is to offer excellent training in modern applied mathematics.
 The two main components of the MSc are the courses and the project.
 During the academic year students can choose from approximately thirty courses in all areas of modern applied mathematics and between almost one hundred projects covering a very broad range of topics in applied mathematics and mathematical physics.
 The breadth and depth of the courses offered and of the projects make this MSc programme unique.

 Students choose eight taught modules which account for two-thirds of their overall grade.
 Part-time students choose four modules in their first-year and four modules in their second-year.

 A very important part of the MSc programme is the MSc project.
 The MSc students are provided with a list of projects in late November and they are expected to choose a topic, based on their research interests, before the end of the first term.
 The MSc students are expected to start preliminary work on their projects early in the second term.
 The bulk of the work on the project is done during the summer.
 The MSc project is expected to be quite substantial.
 In the past, several of the MSc projects have led to publications in scientific journals.